picotech/picosdk-c-sharp-examples/.github/CONTRIBUTING.md

 ## Pull request guidelines

-* Include the author name, date and description of the file if new, or change in a header or note
+* Include the author name, date, and description of new file (or of change to existing file) as a note in the file header
 * If contributing a new file, ensure that it is in the correct sub-folder for the driver
 * [Commit messages](https://chris.beams.io/posts/git-commit/#seven-rules) should clearly communicate the reason for the change